 - Create a positive environment where employees feel comfortable discussing cybersecurity issues.
 This will help to foster a culture of collaboration and information sharing, which is essential for keeping your company safe from cyber threats.

-2. Reduces chances of threats
+2. Cybersecurity awareness training reduces chances of threats

-Reducing chances of threats targeting your business is actually the ultimate goal of security awareness training.
-After everything is said and done, the basic reason you are offering awareness training in your organization is so that you can reduce the chances of your business being attacked by cyber criminals.
+Reducing chances of threats targeting your business is actually the ultimate goal of cybersecurity awareness training.
+After everything is said and done, the basic reason you are offering cybersecurity awareness training in your organization is so that you can reduce the chances of your business being attacked by cyber criminals.
 Some of the most rampant threats these days are in the form of cloud threats as more and more businesses migrate to cloud computing infrastructure.
 So by training your employees about common threats and how to identify them, you’ll be making huge steps towards preventing attacks including data theft and other malicious activities.

 The training achieves this by inculcating the right habits.
 It’s one thing to take employees through training materials.
 But the real task lies in ensuring that the training gets them to a level where they make security awareness part of their habits.
 The training should make them perceive security as part of their well-being.
 When we begin to view something as part of our well being, we make it part of our habits.
 Use simulations to drive the point home.

-3. Saves time and money
+3. Cybersecurity awareness training saves time and money

 Think about it – when employees are trained in security awareness, they're less likely to make costly mistakes that can easily be avoided.
-By investing in security awareness training, you're not only protecting your company's data and assets, but you're also saving time and money in the long run.
+By investing in cybersecurity awareness training, you're not only protecting your company's data and assets, but you're also saving time and money in the long run.

 For example, your company will reduce the number of IT support tickets.
 If employees are properly trained in how to detect and ignore cyber threat prompts such as malicious emails and links, they will be less likely to call the IT department for help with minor problems.